- Ear, Nose & Throat

 Dr. McBride and his family came to Bloomington in 1998.
 He has been appointed an Assistant Clinical Professor in the Department of Otolaryngology, and continues to actively teach both medical students in Bloomington and Otolaryngology residents in Indianapolis.
 Dr. McBride received his Board Certification in Otolaryngology in 1998 and became a Fellow of the American College of Surgeons in 2000.

 Dr. McBride has privileges at IU Health Bloomington Hospital, where he has served as Chief of Surgery and sits on the board of BORMA (Bloomington Hospital Operating Room Management Association).
-He also has privileges locally at both the Southern Indiana Surgery Center.
+He also has privileges locally at the Southern Indiana Surgery Center, IU Health Morgan and at IU Health Bedford Hospital.
 In Indianapolis, Dr. McBride has privileges with IU Health, including Riley Hospital for Children at IU Health, IU Health Methodist Hospital and IU Health University Hospital.
 He also has privileges at Wishard Hospital and the Richard L. Roudebush Veteran’s Administration Medical Center.

-Dr. McBride has a wonderful family with wife Jennifer of 15 years and three children: Connor, Quinn and Keira.
+Dr. McBride has a wonderful family with wife Jennifer of over 20 years and three children: Connor, Quinn and Keira.
 He is very busy with family activities when not working.
 He also enjoys travel, golf, brewing beer, home improvement projects and trying to stay in shape.